spitfire8790/learn2code/curriculum-app/public/curriculum/Phase-3-Geographic-Information-Systems/Module-3.1-Mapping-Technologies.md

 Property mapping applications require sophisticated interaction patterns that balance functionality with usability:

-**Property selection**: Click and hover behaviors that provide immediate feedback while maintaining map responsiveness.
+**Property selection**: Click and hover behaviours that provide immediate feedback while maintaining map responsiveness.

 **Search and filtering**: Spatial query interfaces that allow users to find properties based on location, features, or market criteria.